djoly/eflexcan2mqtt/README.md

 ## Development and Testing

-Volunteers with ready access to Fortress eFlex batteries are welcome to contribute to this project.
-There are quite a few bytes that I have not been able to decipher.
+Volunteers with ready access to Fortress Power eFlex batteries are welcome to contribute to this project.
+There are quite a few bytes that have not yet been decoded.

 TO-DOs